ebt-hpc/icpe2017/README.md

 hosted on [GitHub](https://github.com).
 The loops from the projects were analyzed by [CCA/EBT](https://github.com/ebt-hpc/cca) to obtain loop features.
-You can see the outlines of the loops at [here](http://ngse.riken.jp/outline).
-(Please follow the rightmost "Version" link of a project.)
+You can see the outlines of the loops [here](http://ngse.riken.jp/outline) by following the rightmost "Version" link of a project.

 From the loops, 100 are randomly sampled and are classified manually by a couple of experienced performance engineers.